 Pain in the Forefoot

-Metatarsalgia: Metatarsalgia is a , or more specifically the ball of the foot.
+Metatarsalgia: Metatarsalgia is a blanket name for pain in the foot, or more specifically the ball of the foot.
 It typically refers to inflammation and is generally thought of as a symptom of other conditions.

-Morton’s Neuroma: occurs when the tissue thickens between the third and fourth toes.
+Morton’s Neuroma: This condition occurs when the tissue thickens between the third and fourth toes.
 Anything that pushes your foot into an unnatural shape (high heels, for example) can cause a neuroma.
-If you have conditions (which can also impact this part of the foot) or , you’re more likely to develop a neuroma.
+If you have conditions like hammer toe (which can also impact this part of the foot) or flat feet, you’re more likely to develop a neuroma.

 Fracture: The metatarsal bones are the most frequently broken bones in the feet.

 The midfoot is made up primarily of arches of the feet.
 The arch is made up of the three cuneiform bones, the cuboid bone, and the navicular bone.
 The arch of the foot plays a key role in weight-bearing and stability.
 In the middle of the foot, you’ll also find the plantar fascia, a band of fascia along the bottom of the foot.
 This band bounces your foot upward whenever you make impact with the ground…it’s kind of life a spring.

 Plantar Fasciitis: Plantar Fasciitis occurs when this band is stretched too far and becomes inflamed or torn.
 While the band goes across the bottom of the foot, the pain tends to centralize in the heel.